jasb3110/CalibR/README.md

 1. Select the whole script and pulse Ctrl+ Enter.
 2. To wait for its outcomes when you will hear Mario Bross sound the means it is finished.
 3. Bon appetit!!

+### WARNING:

+It could be possible some plotting which were distorted.
+So that, you should adapt this script to improve margin,resolution or font of picture.

 ## R code
 ```markdown